modyo/modyo-docs/docs/en/platform/core/roles.md

 ### Assign one role per account

-To assign a role at the account level, you must go to the Team section and click on the profile of the user, then enter the Role tab and select the role you want to assign to the user.
+To assign a role at the account level, you must go to the Team section and click on the profile of the user, then switch to the Role tab and select the role you want to assign to the user.